microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 The model you will use is a member of the [MobileNets](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html) family, which is a collection of computer-vision models built with TensorFlow that are optimized for mobile devices.
 They are small, low-latency, and power-efficient — perfect for smartphones and tablets.
 They work on desktop devices, too, but are slightly less accurate than larger and more complex TensorFlow models.
 More importantly, they generally deliver acceptable accuracy when trained with as few as several dozen images.

-TODO: Provide description of the MobleNet model being used.
+TODO: Provide description of the MobileNet model being used.

 1. Click the Terminal Emulator icon at the bottom of the screen to open a terminal window.